kajananchinniah/Gameboy-Emulator/README.md

 - Loading configs from file maybe
 - Support renaming of save file, using multiple save files, not overwriting it, etc
 - Better GUI (e.g. buttons to load game, etc)
+- Add further safety to the code (e.g. prevent not using gb files for rom)

 ## Notes on implementation
 Originally, the plan was to write this in modern C++.
 That clearly did not pan out.
 The gameboy instruction set is quite